Medically reviewed by Drugs.com. Last updated on July 17, 2020.

 Use: Labeled Indications

-Paget disease: Treatment of symptomatic Paget disease of bone (osteitis deformans) in patients who are nonresponsive or intolerant to alternative therapy
+Paget disease (injection): Treatment of symptomatic Paget disease of bone (osteitis deformans) in patients who are nonresponsive or intolerant to alternative therapy.

 Hypersensitivity to calcitonin salmon or any component of the formulation

-Hypercalcemia (Miacalcin): Initial: IM, SubQ: 4 units/kg every 12 hours; after 1 to 2 days, may increase up to 8 units/kg every 12 hours; if the response remains unsatisfactory after 2 more days, may further increase up to a maximum of 8 units/kg every 6 hours
+Hypercalcemia: Initial: IM, SubQ: 4 units/kg every 12 hours; if response is unsatisfactory after 24 to 48 hours, may increase to 8 units/kg every 12 hours; if response remains unsatisfactory after an additional 48 hours, may increase to a maximum dose of 8 units/kg every 6 hours.
+Hypocalcemic effect of calcitonin diminishes after 24 to 48 hours (Bilezikian 1993; Nilsson 1978; Stevenson 1988).

-Fortical, Miacalcin: Intranasal: 200 units (1 spray) in one nostril once daily
+Intranasal: 200 units (1 spray) in one nostril once daily.

 Refer to adult dosing.